kkukri/StockX-Sneaker-Predictions/README.md

 - @shermaineng - Exploratory Data Analysis

 ## Motivation
 This is a pair of Nike x Off-White Air Jordan 1 Chicago.
 It is currently retailed at USD$23,769, a more than 125 times markup from its initial price in 2017 which was USD$190.
 The reselling of sneakers have been up and rising.
 The once niche market of sneakers resale has been growing into a USD$79 billion business.
+SneakerX is one of the largest platform for online resell of sneakers, where sellers and buyers are matched through asking and bidding for sneakers, much like the NYSE.
+Using data sets privided by stockX, we aim to provide a quantative analysis into the lucrative sneaker resell business and find the next pair of sneaker that will bring your wealth to the moon.

 ![Sneaker](https://github.com/klaustan/StockX-Sneaker-Predictions/blob/main/Slides/Sneaker.png)